04 Health policy

 hospital with the child.

-- Parents or carers are contacted and
+- Parents/carers are contacted and

 informed of what has happened and where their child is being taken to.